vicoyeh/vicoyeh.github.io/books.md

 title: Books
 ---

-Each year I pick five books I enjoyed the most that year for recommending to friends and family.
+Each year I pick five books I enjoyed the most that year.
 Here is the full collection.

 ### 2019
 * **Homo Deus: A Brief History of Tomorrow** by Yuval Noah Harari